vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 1. Open your avatar's FST file in a text editor.
 2. Add your Animation Graph file's URL.

+.. note:: You will need to run your avatar's files through the `Avatar Packager <package-avatar.html#host-your-avatar>`_ to include the changes in your FST file.

 .. code::

     animGraphUrl = "URL"